Pats000/CombinationDetector/README.md

 Program output will consist of up to 10 most common letter combinations and their difference in percentage displayed as a table and a bar chart.

+Currently program does not exclude dots and other symbols. only breaks and line breaks are excluded.

 HOW TO START THE FILE